-At first glance it might seem that the equation between what we eat and how healthy we are is a simple one.
+At first glance it might seem that the question of what you eat affects your health is a simple one.
 You just eat healthier, right?
 Well, we sat down with two of Charles Sturt University’s academic experts in the field of health and nutrition to discuss it, and found that it’s a lot more complicated – and fascinating – than that.

 A complex system of food factors

-Ruth Crawford, Lecturer in Nutrition and Dietetics, outlined just some of the interrelated influences on the food we eat.
+Ruth Crawford, lecturer in nutrition and dietetics, outlined just some of the interrelated influences on what you eat affects your health.

-Dr Marissa Samuelson, fellow Lecturer in Nutrition and Dietetics at Charles Sturt University, feels that understanding this complexity is key for professionals to be able to work effectively with a range of people and communities.
+Dr Marissa Samuelson, fellow lecturer in nutrition and dietetics, feels that understanding this complexity is key for professionals to be able to work effectively with a range of people and communities.

-“We encourage students to reflect on their own thinking about food, to challenge received opinion and to reflect on what they think they know.
-One of the best ways to better understand other people (people students may well work with after they graduate), their circumstances and why they do what they do in relation to food is to develop a keen critical-thinking facility.”
+“We encourage students to reflect on their own thinking about food.
+To challenge received opinion and to reflect on what they think they know.
+One of the best ways to better understand other people, their circumstances and why they do what they do in relation to food is to develop a keen critical-thinking facility.”

 The wider food context

-The range of issues and circumstances relating to food and nutrition are also linked to other social and political factors, as Mrs Crawford points out.
+The range of issues and circumstances relating to food and nutrition are also linked to other social and political factors, as Ruth points out.

 “Social determinants of health play a part in food too.
-So, we see in disadvantaged individuals – those with lower levels of education, lower income and so on – a direct correlation with your health over the long term, a great deal of which is about nutrition.
-We see from research that people with poorer social determinants are likely to, say, eat less fruit and vegetables and more likely to eat high-energy, low-nutritional value, processed foods.
+So, we see in disadvantaged individuals – those with lower levels of education, lower income and so on – a direct correlation with health over the long term, a great deal of which is about nutrition.
+We see from research that people with poorer social determinants are likely to eat less fruit and vegetables and more likely to eat high-energy, low-nutritional value, processed foods.
 And they are more likely to be overweight and obese.
-And this is influenced also by factors such as availability, marketing, education policy and so on.
+This is influenced also by factors such as availability, marketing, education policy and so on.

-“We exist in broader economic, environmental and food production contexts, which can impact upon our ability to pursue the seemingly simple idea of eating healthier.
-We don’t just eat what we eat because of what we know – we don’t always behave based on knowledge.
+“We exist in broader economic, environmental and food production contexts.
+This can impact on our ability to pursue the seemingly simple idea of eating healthier.
+We don’t just eat what we eat because of what we know.
+We don’t always behave based on knowledge.

 “Major political parties sometimes put it down to individual choice, but we know food companies are very powerful lobbying organisations.
 Plus, we don’t have a really up-to-date food and nutrition policy for Australia.
-Health policy tends to focus on obvious, immediately visible benefits like building new hospitals, whereas an integrated approach to food, nutrition and health in general would have a greater impact over the longer term.
+Health policy tends to focus on obvious, immediately visible benefits like building new hospitals, whereas an integrated approach to food, nutrition and health would have a greater longer term impact.

 Future food professionals

-So helping people understand more about the impact of diet on their health and wellbeing is incredibly important.
+So helping people understand what they eat affects their health is incredibly important.
 That’s where professionals trained in food and nutrition come in.
-Mrs Crawford sees a lot of potential for these workers in the future, wherever they want to focus their efforts.
+Ruth sees a lot of potential for these workers in the future, wherever they want to focus their efforts.

-“There is work to be done on how we feed the growing world population, how we reduce food waste, how we treat the millions of malnourished people in the world as much as we help the obese.
-We need to get better at producing the food we eat, more innovative in how we process it to avoid waste, all being mindful of preserving foods’ nutritional value.
-So we need a multi-sector approach, and people who can understand – and work across – a range of sectors.
+“There is work to be done on how we feed the growing world population.
+How we reduce food waste.
+How we treat the millions of malnourished people in the world as much as we help the obese.
+We need to get better at producing the food we eat.
+More innovative in how we process it to avoid waste, all being mindful of preserving foods’ nutritional value.
+So we need a multi-sector approach and people who understand and work across a range of sectors.

 “Two areas that are increasingly important in terms of a long-term impact are nutritional and food literacy.
-Nutritional literacy is not just about knowledge, but also having the capacity to, say, read and understand food labels and other information about food in the public realm.
-While food literacy includes things like cooking, sourcing ingredients and so on, as well as teaching people – in schools, in families and across the health professions – about the links between the food on the plate and where it comes from.”
+Nutritional literacy is not just about knowledge.
+It’s also having the capacity to read and understand food labels and other information about food in the public realm.
+Food literacy includes things like cooking, sourcing ingredients, and teaching people about the links between food and where it comes from.”

 Better health for all

 The result is well-trained professionals using their skills and knowledge to help us all develop a healthier approach to food.
-And Dr Samuelson sees opportunities for those professionals to make a difference across a wide range of careers.
+And Marissa sees opportunities for those professionals to make a difference across a wide range of careers.

-“There will be opportunities at all points of the food system – from paddock to plate, if you like.
-From growing, transportation and processing through to preparing and cooking, we will need people with the skills and knowledge to innovate around food as the food system adapts to both feed a growing population and become more sustainable.
+“There will be opportunities at all points of the food system – from paddock to plate.
+From growing, transportation and processing through to preparing and cooking, we’ll need professionals with skills and knowledge to innovate around food as the food system adapts to feed a growing population and become more sustainable.

-“There’s a lot to explore, and we give students in our undergraduate degree and postgraduate course the opportunity to choose areas they are interested in to study during their studies, and make the connections between different areas in the field.”
+“There’s a lot to explore.
+We give students in our undergraduate and postgraduate course the opportunity to choose areas they’re interested in and make connections between different areas in the field.”